Table of Contents

 Timothy attended the ‘Fred C. Beyer High School’ in Modesto for his secondary education.
 He had a keen interest in painting and sketching when he was a child.
 Also a competitive swimmer, Timothy competed in the 1986 ‘Nationals’ and made it all the way to the finals of the 200-meter individual medley competition.

-Peter Daland was Timothy’s swim coach at the University of Southern California, where he swam for the university’s swim squad, which was recruited by the athletic team known as the “USC Trojans.”
+At the University of Southern California, Peter Daland served as Timothy’s swim coach while he competed for the school’s swim team, which the “USC Trojans” athletic team recruited.
 Timothy gave serious consideration to pursuing a career in architecture for his further education, but in the end, he decided to concentrate on fine arts instead since he wanted to swim competitively at the same time.

 Timothy received his degree in fine arts in 1990 and graduated from college.
 He toyed with the idea of pursuing a career in commercial painting but was unsure.
 Therefore, he submitted his application to get a master’s degree in fine arts at the ‘University of California, Irvine,’ and at the same time, he became the swimming coach of the ‘Irvine’ swim squad known as ‘Novaquatics.’
 After that, Timothy uprooted his life and relocated to the Big Apple in an effort to expand his professional horizons.